DevnagriAI/devnagriai-translate-mcp/README.md

-# Translation Service MCP Server
+# Devnagri MCP - Translation Service

 A Model Context Protocol (MCP) server for translation services with a focus on Indic languages.
-This server bridges LLMs and AI applications with the Devnagri translation API, allowing for high-quality translations.
+This server bridges LLMs and AI applications with the Devnagri translation API, allowing for high-quality translations between 35+ languages.

 ## Features